nspsck/RM67162_Micropython_QSPI/README.md

   - `fill_bubble_rect(x, y, w, h, color)`

-  Draw a rounded text-bubble like rectangle starting from (x, y) with the width w and height h and fill it with the color.
+  Draw a rounded text-bubble-like rectangle starting from (x, y) with the width w and height h and fill it with the color.

 - `bubble_rect(x, y, w, h, color)`

-  Draw a rounded text-bubble like rectangle starting from (x, y) with the width w and height h of the color.
+  Draw a rounded text-bubble-like rectangle starting from (x, y) with the width w and height h of the color.

 - `fill_circle(x, y, r, color)`